Phillips Watch Auction

 On Sunday, Phillips presents its first watch auction in years.
 Titled the “Geneva Watch Auction: One,” the event features a small selection of just 164 watches, but the caliber of pieces is of the highest standard—a few rare timepieces could even break the $1 million mark.

 Last November, Phillips built out its watch department, hiring experts Aurel Bachs, a Patek Philippe and Rolex expert with a wealth of experience and knowledge from Christie’s, along with his wife Livia Russo and colleague Nathalie Monbaron.
 The three represent a trifecta of experts who will surely elevate Phillips reputation among watch collectors, and we’re looking forward to see how they transform the brand.
-Until then, here’s our top five favorites watches going up for auction this Sunday.
+Until then, here are our top five favorites watches going up for auction this Sunday.

 1. Patek Philippe Stainless Steel Mono-Pusher Doctors Chronograph Reference 130 (Lot 123)